dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 Let's assume that some target neuron receives input from 100 other neurons, and produces a single output that might be read by any number of downstream neurons.
 Going forward, we will define the _target neuron_ as the neuron that we are currently interested in studying, and we will indicate it mathematically with the index $$k$$.
 Let's assume that the target neuron will produce an output for any combination of signals coming from the 100 input neurons.
-Or, put another way, the target neuron is a function that maps a 100-dimensional input to a single-dimensional (i.e. scalar) output.
+Or, put another way, the target neuron is a function that maps a 100-dimensional input to a _scalar_ (i.e. a single number, which would then be single-dimensional) output.
 The neural response surface is a description of the neuron's output for all possible combinations of inputs.

 It is impossibly difficult to measure the entire response surface of a neuron, even in the case of modern artificial neural networks.